-Throughout the year ending 31 July 2022 the Remuneration Committee comprised five members of the Corporation.
+The Remuneration Committee comprised six members of the Corporation.
 The Committee's responsibilities are to make recommendations to the Corporation on the remuneration and benefits of Senior Post Holders (one of which is the Accounting Officer) and the Clerk to the Corporation.

-At its meeting the Corporation approved to adopt The Colleges' Senior Post Holder Remuneration Code.
+The Corporation has adopted The Colleges' Senior Post Holder Remuneration Code.
 A requirement of this Code is the production of an annual report from the Remuneration Committee to the Corporation.
-The report for the period 2021/22 will be published alongside the Annual Report and Financial Statements.
+The report for the period 2022/23 will be published alongside the Annual Report and Financial Statements.

-Details of remuneration for the year ended 31 July 2022 are set out in note 8 to the financial statements.
+Details of remuneration for the year ended 31 July 2023 are set out in note 8 to the financial statements.